-A designer knows he has achieved perfection not when there is nothing left to add but when there is nothing left to take away.
+A designer knows he has achieved perfection, not when nothing is left to add but nothing left to take away.

 Minimalistic design means more negative space.
 Minimal design layouts give you full liberty to play with the negative space to create something unique.

 Creatively Use the lines and the Shapes

 This is an essential part of creating negative space logos; a designer needs to master the art of using different design elements to give life to the negative space of the design.

 Carefully aligning different elements can add meaning to the white space, just like the example of the FedEx logo given above.
 By creatively placing E and X together, an arrow is shaped between them, making the design complete.

 It is advised to use fewer colors while dealing with minimalistic logo designs.
 High contrast images make it easier for the audience to identify the hidden visual elements in the design.
 Using low contrast colors will kill the purpose as it will be difficult to decode the subtle, hidden messages in the design.